cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 But keeping membership secret is key to basic compartmentalization and need-to-know.

-DON't DRAW ATTENTION TO YOURSELF: This can be operation-specific...
-But in general, you want to be as "normie" as possible.
+DON't DRAW ATTENTION TO YOURSELF: This can be operation-specific… But in general, you want to be as "normie" as possible.
 Basically, you need to be "actively" boring.

 LOOSE LIPS SINK SHIPS: Keep your mouth shut.